martonmiklos/utils-docs/docs/behaviors/uploadable.md

 > Note: When the uploaded file has the same name (and extension) as the previous file, it will be overridden.

-> Note: This feature is not implemented properly yet!

 ### Remove File On Delete

 The `removeFileOnDelete` configuration is a boolean you can set if you want to remove all files when delete the linked entity.